ThreebodyDarkforest/DiCLS/README.md

 Firstly, thanks to my teacher in Computer Vision.
 I'm sincerely glad to listen to your lectures.

-The same thanks to all the supports from my peer students.
+The same thanks to all the supports from my peer students and friends.
 It's nice to work with all of you.